- PhD, Indiana University-Purdue University Indianapolis

 - Associate Professor, Microbiology, Immunology, and Cancer Biology

-The first important cellular level question is the cell of origin for cancer.
+The cell of origin for cancer.
 Since each cell types in our body have their unique “personality”/signaling context, they often respond to the same genetic mutations in entirely different fashion.
 Using a MADM glioma model, we have successfully identified oligodendrocyte precursor cells (OPCs) as the cell of origin, while other brain cell types fail to transform by the same set of mutations.
-We are currently investigate the unique sensitivity of OPCs and hope to develop novel treatment strategy by removing the transforming responsiveness in OPCs.
+We are currently investigate the unique signaling properties of OPCs to develop novel prevention/treatment strategies.

 - Zong H, Espinosa J, Su H, Muzumdar M, Luo L. Mosaic analysis with double markers in mice.
 Cell.
 2005;121(3): 479-92.
 PMID: 15882628